Fall Fine Motor Fun with a Muffin Tin

 This activity is really very easy to set up.
 I put a muffin tin and two bowls on the table and placed the yellow acorns in one of the bowls.
 That was all N needed to know to dive right in.

-He spent quite a bit of time working with this tea strainer picking up acorns, dumping them back in the bowl, picking them up again, transferring them to the muffin tin, etc.
+He spent quite a bit of time working with this tea strainer, picking up acorns, dumping them back in the bowl, picking them up again, transferring them to the muffin tin, etc.

-He even used the bottom of the muffin tin in creative ways 🙂
+He even used the bottom of the muffin tin in creative ways.

 We did this activity in the morning while E was still asleep, but when she woke up, she couldn’t wait to stick her hands in, too.

-adding a box of red plastic leaves that we had lying around, and trying to fit the maximum number of kitchen tools into that little bowl 😉
+This led to both of them playing together, adding a box of red plastic leaves that we had lying around, and trying to fit the maximum number of kitchen tools into that little bowl 😉

-The kids actually did more with this simple set-up than I’d ever expected.
+The kids actually did more with this simple setup than I’d ever expected.
 Sometimes, you just have to let them lose and see what happens 🙂

 More Fall Activities To Try